merc1er/stablecoin-analysis-tool/README.md

 ### Description

-This Python program fetches the supply of the [USDT](https://coinmarketcap.com/currencies/tether/) stablecoin on different blockchains (Ethereum, Polygon, etc) concurrently, and generates a table and graph for comparison.
+This Python program fetches the supply of the [USDT](https://coinmarketcap.com/currencies/tether/) stablecoin on different blockchains (Ethereum, Polygon, etc.) concurrently, and generates a table and graph for comparison.

-It uses the following concepts taught in the course:
+It utilizes the following concepts taught in the course:

-- concurrency *(see main.py)*
+- concurrency *(refer to main.py)*
 - type hints/annotation *(used throughout the codebase)*
-- iterators and generators *(see main.py, commented in the main function)*
+- iterators and generators *(refer to main.py; commented in the main function)*
-- context managers *(see main.py - main function)*
+- context managers *(refer to main.py; main function)*
-- lambda (anonymous) functions *(see main.py, commented in the main function)*
+- lambda (anonymous) functions *(refer to main.py; commented in the main function)*

 ### Workflow diagram